Text from the Midstate Trail Guide.

 The Midstate Trail finally came together in its present form around the late 1970s.
 For many years prior to this, several short trails had been in use in the general area where the Midstate Trail currently traverses.
 Also, by the 1920s, a complete trail existed from Mt.
 Wachusett to Mt.
 Watatic.
 This trail fell into disuse over the years.
 Then about 1972, the Worcester County Commissioners proposed to create a trail across the entire county.
 They appointed a Citizen’s Advisory Committee for Trails.
 Later, after this committee splintered, a group of dedicated people formed the Midstate Trail Committee to plan the actual route and to work on its construction.
 Some of the Committee’s members belonged to the Worcester section of the Green Mountain Club, which encouraged the project.

 Today, the Midstate Trail Committee, under the auspices of the Worcester chapter of the Appalachian Mountain Club, continues the administration and maintenance of the Trail.
 The Committee is augmented by a larger group of resident volunteer maintainers, who, like you, are invaluable to the survival of the Midstate Trail.
-Both AMC and GMC local chapters are assisting with hike publicity and recruitment of maintainers.
+Both AMC and GMC local chapters are assisting with recruitment of maintainers.
 The Committee welcomes anyone willing to help maintain a part of this “close to home” trail.
 The Department of Environmental Management has provided support, map printing, and publicity over the years.